NextronSystems/thor-manual/scanning/special-scan-modes.rst

 Dump Scan Mode
 --------------

-The dump scan mode is meant for the scan of un-mountable images or memory dumps only.
-If you have a forensic image of a remote system, it is always recommended to mount the image and scan it using the Lab Scanning (--lab) mode.
+Dump scan mode is intended only for unmountable images or memory dumps.

-The Dump Scan mode performs a deep dive on a given data file.
+If you have a forensic image of a remote system, we recommend mounting the image and scanning it with Lab Scanning (``--lab``) instead.

-Therefore, the file type, structure or size of that file is not relevant.
-The DeepDive module processes the file in overlapping chunks and checks these chunks using the given YARA rule base only (including custom YARA signatures).
+Dump scan mode performs a deep dive on a given data file.
+File type, structure, and size are therefore not relevant.
+The ``DeepDive`` module processes the file in overlapping chunks and checks those chunks only with the configured YARA rule base, including custom YARA signatures.

-The only suitable use case is the scan of a memory dump using your own YARA signatures placed in the "./custom-signatures/yara" sub folder.
+The main use case is scanning a memory dump with your own YARA signatures stored in ``./custom-signatures/yara``.

 Chunk Size in DeepDive
 ^^^^^^^^^^^^^^^^^^^^^^

-The chunk size in DeepDive module is set to the value defined as ``--chunk-size``.
-DeepDive uses overlapping chunks of this size for YARA rule scanning.
+The chunk size used by the ``DeepDive`` module is defined with ``--chunk-size``. ``DeepDive`` uses overlapping chunks of this size for YARA rule scanning.

-Example: If the chunk size is set to a default of 12 MB, DeepDive use the following chunks in its scan to apply the YARA rule set:
+Example: If the chunk size is set to the default of ``12 MB``, ``DeepDive`` uses the following chunks when applying the YARA rules:

 .. code-block:: none